 As a busy mother and teacher, I operated on two speeds for decades ~ a hundred miles an hour and passed out from exhaustion.
 Most days, I hit the ground running the second I crawled out of bed in the morning until the second I collapsed back in at night.
 During the five minutes between classes, I flew around like a whirling dervish, squeezing in as many tasks as I could before the next class began.

 I don’t say this to boast.
-It wasn’t healthy or wise, and it was anything but elegant.
+It wasn’t healthy or wise, and it was anything but simple or elegant.
 Even after my children were grown and I was no longer teaching, I still found myself rushing.
 I walked, drove, talked, moved, and acted as if there was a sense of urgency when there was none.
 I had a hurry habit.

 It seems the want to rush isn’t just a symptom of our modern, fast-paced lifestyle.
 These words were written in the 1600s by Saint Francis de Sales, “Never be in a hurry; do everything quietly and in a calm spirit.
 Do not lose your inner peace for anything whatsoever, even if your whole world seems upset.”